yiisoft/view/docs/guide/assetbundles.md

 ## Asset Bundles <span id="asset-bundles"></span>

 Yii manages assets in the unit of *asset bundle*.
-An asset bundle is simply a collection of assets located in a directory.
-When you register an asset bundle, it will include the CSS and JavaScript files in the bundle in the rendered Web page.
+An asset bundle is a collection of files located in a directory and a configuration class.
+When you register the class, asset files such as CSS, JavaScript, images etc. are automatically made accessible from public directory and are referenced in a Web page HTML.

 ## Defining Asset Bundles <span id="defining-asset-bundles"></span>